janestreet/bonsai/docs/guide/01-virtual_dom.md

 ```{=html}
 </aside>
 ```

 # The Underlying Machinery

+Historically, frontend logic worked by listening to browser-level events, and manually modifying the DOM in response.
+This didn't scale well to complex behavior, because state and logic were diffused through the entire application.

+In contrast, modeling our UI as a function that returns a virtual-DOM view allows us to clearly and exhaustively define possible states, how they should be handled, and what the view should be in a declarative fashion.
+As we'll see, it also allows us to break our UI down into reusable, composable components.

 A virtual-DOM is an immutable tree of immutable UI elements that represents the view of the application at a point in time.
 This is in